qi-interactive/matacms-base/README.md

 Changelog
 ---------

+## 1.0.3-alpha, May 18, 2015

+- Updated pointer to mata-tag module.

 ## 1.0.2-alpha, May 18, 2015

-- Updates pointer to mata-rbac module.
+- Updated pointer to mata-rbac module.

 ## 1.0.1-alpha, May 18, 2015